 trade, economy, and health, investors are easily attracted.

-includes a splattering of towns, villages and cities that appeal to overseas buyers of many
+coastline includes a splattering of towns, villages and cities that appeal to overseas buyers of

-nationalities.
-The Antalya district garners fame as the most popular thanks to its large city centre and
+many nationalities.
+The Antalya district garners fame as the most popular thanks to its large city

 Aegean: Heading around to Turkey’s western coast, the Aegean is another favourite destination for

-understand its appeal since, for decades, its hedonistic reputation has attracted carefree spirits from
+easy to understand its appeal since, for decades, its hedonistic reputation has attracted carefree